nodeless-io/nodeless-wordpress-paywall/README.md

 Nodeless Paywall is a plugin for WordPress to accept instant Bitcoin Lightning payments.
-It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred wallet - no need for expensive service providers.
+It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred LN address or cold storage.

-The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations or Value 4 Value payments.
+The plugin is the easiest and most flexible plugin to sell your digital content.

 Using the Bitcoin Lightning Network you can create the best visitor experience with seamless one-click payments.